unibo-spe/spe-slides/content/09-containerization/_index.md

 Image naming is done via **tags**

-- The easiest way to do so is assigning tags at *build time* with the `-t` options of `docker build`
+- The easiest way to do so is assigning tags at *build time* with the `-t` option of `docker build`

-- The option can be repeated multiple times to make multiple tags
+- The option can be repeated to assign multiple tags

     ```bash
     docker build -t "myImage:latest" -t "myImage:0.1.0" /path/to/Dockerfile/container